sonus/toggle-terminator/README.md

 #### Note
-* You can also add other application along with this, ex: subl for Sublime Text ...
+* You can also add other application along with this, ex: subl for Sublime Text, firefox, skype ...
 * For mutiple instance application /path_to/toggle_visibility.sh application_name
 * For single instance application /path_to/toggle_visibility.sh application_name 1